 The oil and gas bust of the late 1980s led to the closure of 174 banks in Texas.
 As a result, in 1992, James A. Elkins III, a former Executive Vice President of First City Bank, and his father, James A. Elkins, Jr. were desiring to continue providing high quality financial services to Houstonians.
 They recruited long-time family friend David R. Lummis, who after several years on Wall Street, had recently returned home to Houston.
 The Elkins’ and Lummis recognized a mutual dissatisfaction with the trust services available to families in Texas, citing impersonal, inflexible, and low-quality service.

 In 1994, Houston Trust Company was founded by the Elkins’, Lummis, and members of six other Houston families who too desired a local, independent trust company to serve families like theirs across multiple generations.
 These founding families pioneered many of the philanthropic, business, and civic institutions that make up the fabric of the Houston community today.

 Originally housed in First City Tower in downtown Houston, the Company began with $205 million assets under management and a staff of six, serving a handful of families with a singleness of purpose: not just to manage capital, but serve as a faithful steward of a family’s legacy.

-Today, Houston Trust Company is the largest trust company in Texas with $8 billion assets under management and a staff of 34.
-The Company now serves over 300 relationships throughout the U.S. and overseas, all of whom share ties to Houston and Texas.
+Today, Houston Trust Company is the largest trust company in Texas with $8 billion assets under management and a staff of 36.
+The Company now serves nearly 350 relationships throughout the U.S. and overseas, all of whom share ties to Houston and Texas.
 The Company operates out of one office in Houston.
 The original shareholders remain shareholders today, along with the Company’s employees.